 Heartworm Disease in Dogs

-Heartworm disease is a dangerous and potentially fatal health condition that can afflict dogs, cats, and ferrets (as well as non-domestic species like coyotes, wolves, foxes, etc.) and can result in their death.
-It is characterized by parasitic worms that infest and damage the arteries, heart, and other vital organs of a host body, like a pet dog.
+Heartworm disease is a dangerous and potentially fatal health condition that can afflict dogs, cats and ferrets (as well as non-domestic species like coyotes, wolves, foxes, etc.) and may result in death.
+The disease is often characterized by parasitic worms that infest and damage the arteries, heart and other vital organs of a host body, like a pet dog.
 Adult heartworms resemble thin, cooked spaghetti strands.

 Here are a few facts about heartworms and the disease they cause in dogs: